Using deps in CI

 For specifics on what is configured and how, you can read the code here.

-Filtering by type
+Filtering by type or path

 In some container-based CI systems, you'll only have certain languages and requirements installed in certain containers.